bloominstituteoftechnology/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+  Answer: Class components have state and life cycle methods.
+Class extends React.Components and allows use of the '.this' keyword which allows access to props.

 - [ ] Name three lifecycle methods and their purposes.

+  Answer:  1. componentDidMount: Invoked after component is being built with constructor.
+2. Render method is invoked to display data.
+3. shouldComponentUpdate is used to stop a component from rendering if neccessary.

 - [ ] What is the purpose of a custom hook?

+  Answer:  A hook that you build on your own to apply non-visual behavior and stateful logic throughout your component by applying DRY principals using the same hook over and over again.

 - [ ] Why is it important to test our apps?

+    Answer:  Testing minimizes risk of bugs finding their way into production code.
+Testing also acts as documentation for code.
+Testing casuses the developer to conside edge cases and how to solve them beforehand.
+Testing becomes a safety net when making changes or refactoring.

 ## Project Set Up